avajs/ava/docs/01-writing-tests.md

 ## Retrieving test metadata

-Access metadata of the test being run by reading `test.meta`.
+Access data about the currently loaded test file run by reading `test.meta`.

 Available properties:

-* `file`: file path to the test being run
+* `file`: path to the test file
 * `snapshotDirectory`: directory where snapshots are stored

 ```js